 Hopsack wool is a worsted commonly used for warm-weather blazers.
 Hopsack is a basketweave and is open and very breathable.
 Roger Moore’s double-breasted blazer in The Man with the Golden Gun and single-breasted blazers in The Spy Who Loved Me, Moonraker and A View to a Kill are hopsack.

 Doeskin makes for the ideal cool-weather blazer.
 It’s a densely napped flannel woolen with a sheen, not the skin from a deer.
-It is woven in an even twill weave like serge, but the weave is traditionally not visible through the nap.
+It is woven in an even twill weave like serge, but the weave is traditionally not visible through the thick nap.
 Sean Connery’s three blazers in Dr. No, Thunderball and Diamonds Are Forever appear to be doeskin, even though he wears two of them in tropical locales.
 Roger Moore’s double-breasted blazer in Moonraker also appears to be doeskin.
 George Lazenby’s blazer in On Her Majesty’s Secret Service is likely doeskin as well.

 Other cloths can make excellent blazers.
 A soft, thick cashmere is excellent in cold weather whilst silk and linen are exceptional in warmer weather.
 Plain-weave worsteds can work for blazers but are not as good of a choice for a blazer because they don’t have much character or interest.